Jeremy-Gstein/C-Inspect/README.md

 # C-Inspect
 A Simple WoW Addon That Will Pull Up a Friendly Players Inspect Gear Frame By Pressing Control + Left Mouse On The Player.
 Thank You For Using This Addon!
-If You Experience Any Issues Using C-Inspect Feel Free To Open An Issue Or Email Me At shodo@pm.me
+If You Experience Any Issues Using C-Inspect Feel Free To Open An Issue.

 #### *Update: 11/20/2022*